Table of Contents_

 The process of understanding how to tell if reviews are fake can help you save the reputation of your business from unethical competitors who can be on the hunt to take you down.
 Unfortunately, some business representatives spend time and resources trashing their competition to get to the top.
 Whether it be on Facebook, review sites, or blogs, it seems anything can happen; you can get fake reviews at any time.

 So, to help you learn how to spot fake reviews online, let us go through some essential steps.
 But here are some specific steps on how to spot fake Yelp Reviews.
+While fake reviews are bad for your business, real reviews generally are not, and you should learn how to encourage customers to leave reviews so that the word can spread about your business.

 According to a Cornell study, setting the scene in reviews is a red flag.
 For instance, honest hotel reviews are more likely to incorporate keywords like ‘bathroom,’ ‘price,’ and ‘check-in.’
 Fake reviewers tend to use words that set the scene.
 For instance, ‘business trip,’ ‘vacation,’ or ‘my wife.’